cs50nestm/cs50labs/terminal/README.md

 ## What is the Terminal?

 On the bottom of your window on the right is a "Terminal panel", which is a text-based or "command-line" interface to your workspace.
 The command line is very useful in programming because it allows you to explore your workspace's files and directories, compile code, run programs and even install software.

 {% next %}

 ## Exploring your Workspace

-Before we start, you may notive three text files open in the code/text editor on the upper right side of your screen.
+Before we start, you may notice three text files open in the code/text editor on the upper right side of your screen.
 These files are located somewhere in your workspace, but they may not stored in the appropriate directories.
 We'll take a closer look at these later.

 Under the tab that says `>_ Terminal`, is a window with a `$` prompt.
 This is the terminal window where you can type commands.
 Let's start by exploring your workspace.
 Your workspace contains folders (ofter called directories) and files, in the same way as your computer does.
 Directories can be nested in other directories, just as you have folders stored in other folders on your computer.

-## The `ls` and `cd` Teminal Commands
+## The `ls` and `cd` Terminal Commands

-Lets see what files are in the directory in which you are currently positioned (your current working directory).
+Let's see what files are in the directory in which you are currently positioned (your current working directory).
 Type in `ls` for **list** next to the `$`, which is your **terminal prompt**.
 This will list out all the files (including directories) that are the direct children of your current directory.
 When you are using the command-line, you can **see only the files in this directory**; you cannot see or access files which are inside of any other directories.

 You should see `apt1` in blue output under `ls`.
 Since this is in blue, it indicates that this is a directory.
 We can see what's inside of `apt1` by changing into the `apt1` directory.
-Type in
+Type in:

 ```
 cd apt1